kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Flag|A chequered flag is waved to indicate that riders are finishing the **race**.
 We may refer to a rider 'getting the flag' when their race is over.
 A red flag is used to stop the race in an emergency.
 FTP(S), SFTP|*File Transfer Protocol (Secure)*, *SSH File Transfer Protocol* - Protocols used for transferring files over a TCP/IP network.
 CrossMgr uses this to upload results to a website.
 Gender|In **CrossMgr** terms this may be one of 'Open', 'Women' or 'Men'.
 Most **BHPC** [Categories][Category Screen] are 'Open'.
+Global Shutter|A type of electronic camera where the state of every pixel in the image sensor is recorded at the same moment in time, rather than reading them sequentially.
+This prevents *rolling shutter distortion* artefacts on moving objects.
 GPS|*Global Positoning System*.
 A satellite navigation system that can be used to determine positions in space and time.
 GPX (track)|A standard file format used by **GPS** receivers to record positions over a period of time.
 Used by **CrossMgr** to draw the race animation, and to import lap times for riders.
 Hexadecimal, Hex|Numbers in base 16 (0-F), rather than the usual base 10 (0-9).
 Used for tag numbers.